 7. Checking on your bill at guest services – I once saw a friend I was cruising with in line at guest services.
 He told me that he wanted to check on his onboard account.
 Instead of waiting 30 minutes in line, he could have used one of the kiosks or checked his account spending on his television in his stateroom.
 Don’t waste time waiting in line on something you can check yourself in less than a minute.

 On many ships, you can even use your phone or table to view your onboard account and make reservations for shore excursions.

-8. Not pre-booking shows – Many newer ships like the Quantum class from Royal Caribbean will let you pre-book tickets to the onboard shows.
+8. Not pre-booking shows – Many newer ships like the Quantum and Oasis class from Royal Caribbean will let you pre-book tickets to the onboard shows.
 While you do not necessarily have to pre-book tickets to see the shows, it will save you from waiting in line to see if there are extra seats available.
 If you can, always pre-book your shows online before your cruise.
 This way you can walk right in and sit down.